 Torque, in simple terms, is ‘Twisting or Turning Force’.
 It is the tendency of a force to rotate an object about an axis.
 In automotive terms, it is the measure of rotational effort applied on engine crankshaft by the piston.

 Torque= Force x Distance.
 The SI system uses Newton-metre (Nm) to measure the torque.
 The other units are kilogram-meter (Kg-m) in metric and feet-pound-force‘ (ft-lb) in imperial/British units.

 Every engine is designed and built for a specific purpose.
 Hence, its output varies depending upon its application.
 The torque output of an automotive engine mainly depends on its stroke-to-bore ratio, compression ratio.
 Besides, it also depends on combustion pressures & speed in rpm.
 Most ‘under-square’ engines which have higher stroke-length than its bore diameter, tend to develop the high amount of ‘low-end torque’.
 The amount of torque that an engine can exert depends upon the engine RPM.

 Different engine designs/configurations develop different torque characteristics such as peak curve/flat curve.
 Most automotive engines produce useful torque output within a narrow band of the engine’s entire speed range.
-In petrol engines, it characteristically starts at around 1000-1200 rpm and reaching the peak in the range of 2,500–4,000 rpm.
-Whereas in diesels, it starts at around 1500-1700 rpm and peaking at 2000-3000 rpm.
+In petrol engines, it characteristically starts at around 1000-1200 rpm and reaching a peak in the range of 2,500–4,000 rpm.
+Whereas in a diesel engine, it starts at around 1500-1700 rpm and peaking at 2000-3000 rpm.
 Bugatti Veyron is one of the cars with the highest torque figures.

 If you know the Horse-Power of the engine, then you can use the following formula –